National Union of Metalworkers of South Africa: Rejection of ANC and SACP

-Rejection of the EFF and WASP
+Rejection of the EFF

 The union also distanced itself from Julius Malema and his Economic Freedom Fighters citing concerns about corruption, authoritarianism and a limited conception of anti-capitalism.
-It has also been critical of the Workers and Socialist Party (WASP).

 The entrance to the 10th National Congress meeting of NUMSA in 2016.

 Expulsion from COSATU

 In the early hours of the morning of 8 November 2014, after an "excruciating" 15-hour debate, the delegates of COSATU's Central Executive Committee (CEC) voted 33–24 in favour of expelling NUMSA from the trade union federation.
 After the vote was announced, a row occurred when COSATU president Sdumo Dlamini told the NUMSA CEC delegates to leave the meeting, but general secretary Zwelinzima Vavi intervened, citing the COSATU constitution to argue NUMSA would need to be informed in writing of its expulsion before it became valid.
 This did not calm matters, with both sides becoming ever more frustrated until the NUMSA delegates walked out and NUMSA secretary general Irvin Jim announced the union's expulsion to journalists waiting outside COSATU House.
 The meeting was adjourned shortly after without the remaining items on the agenda having been discussed.

-The Democratic Left Front (DLF) has stated that NUMSA's expulsion "brings an end to Cosatu as a fighting trade union" and that "Cosatu will degenerate further into essentially a sweetheart and bureaucratised union".
-Jim has stated that "the fight is not over" and has outlined a strategy of mobilising the union's membership, and the membership of other COSATU unions, to fight its expulsion from COSATU.
-This may involve court action.
-He stated that the union will not abandon its plans of launching a united front of left-wing forces to oppose the ANC.
-Frans Baleni, the general secretary of the National Union of Mineworkers (NUM), meanwhile "pleaded" with NUMSA to apologise to COSATU, but Jim has called Baleni a "hypocrite" who "led the fight against Numsa".
+Proposal to Return to Cosatu, the SACP and the ANC

+In December 2025, Business Day reported that NUMSA was engaged in discussions with COSATU with a view to returning to the ANC-led tripartite alliance.
+The report stated that proposals circulated within NUMSA also included the convening of a meeting involving the ANC, SACP, EFF, MKP and Mayibuye Movement with the aim of building unity.

+SAFTU rejected what it described as a “dishonest ‘come back home’ narrative”, stating that claims about a return to COSATU falsely suggested organisational continuity and ignored the circumstances under which SAFTU was formed following NUMSA’s expulsion from COSATU.